Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: MGF-based Network Calculus and Analytic Combinatorics

 \subsection{Stochastic network calculus framework}

-We present the main concepts of the moment-generating function (MGF)-based network calculus that are used in the paper.
+We present the main concepts of the moment-generating function (MGF)-based network calculus for the single-server case (the network case is postponed to Section~\ref{sec:pmoo} in the context of our new contribution).
 More details can be found in~\cite{Chang00, Fidler06}.
 We assume time is discrete and space is continuous.
 We deal with bivariate functions and always assume that their definition domain is $\{(s, t)\in\N^2~|~s\leq t\}$ and that they are non-negative: $f(s, t) \geq 0$ for all $s\leq t$.

 \paragraph{Bivariate arrival processes} A bivariate (arrival) process $A$ of a flow at some point in the network represents the amount of data of the flow traversing that point of the network during any interval of time: let $a_i$ be the amount of data during the $i$-th time slot; we define for all $s\leq t$, $A(s, t) = \sum_{i=s+1}^t a_i$, with the convention $A(t, t) = 0$.
 Note that bivariate arrival processes are additive: for all $s\leq u\leq t$, $A(s, u) + A(u, t) = A(s, t)$.